-Yesterday morning, I went to the space in Atma Nidhi where Bade Baba’s murti has been housed, just as it opened.
-I offered a pranam to Bade Baba and prayed to him: “Thank you Bade Baba, for being here for so many years.”
+Yesterday morning, just as it opened, I went to the space in Atma Nidhi where Bade Baba’s murti has been housed.
+I offered a pranam to Bade Baba and prayed to him: “Thank you, Bade Baba, for being here for so many years.”
 Inside, I heard him say to me with great delight: “Tomorrow, I will be with all of you in Shri Nilaya.”

 When I heard these words, I smiled, and I was very touched.
 I then began to reflect on Bade Baba’s words.
 It seemed to me that Bade Baba really wants to be with all of us here in satsang.
 The saints love the good company of those dedicated to knowing and living the Truth.

 Bade Baba’s murti is alive with divine shakti.
-Each day, when we enter this hall to perform our spiritual practices, Bade Baba’s auspicious countenance will now be here to remind us of the goal of Siddha Yoga sadhana.
-Siddha Yogis around the world know this experience so well as they worship him, with deep devotion, in Siddha Yoga Ashrams, meditation centers, and chanting and meditation groups, and in their puja at home.
+Now, each day, when we enter this hall to perform our spiritual practices, Bade Baba’s auspicious countenance will be here to remind us of the goal of Siddha Yoga sadhana.
+Siddha Yogis around the world know this experience so well as they worship him, with deep devotion, in Siddha Yoga Ashrams, meditation centers, and chanting and meditation groups, and in their pujas at home.
 On a daily basis, Bade Baba illumines the hearts of many thousands of people, and will continue to do so throughout the ages.